Pet Photographer: Create a Data Filtering Module

 Test your color filter camera

-To test that your color filter camera is capturing and filtering images properly, navigate to the Control tab on your robot’s page.
+To test that your color filter camera is capturing and filtering images properly, navigate to the CONTROL tab on your machine’s page.

 For example, the following is the result of several dozen pictures of the same dog, but only those pictures where he is wearing the blue collar were captured and synced to the cloud:

-Filtered data tab contents from colorfiltercam showing only photos of dog with blue collar
+Filtered data tab contents from the colorfiltercam component showing only photos of a dog with a blue collar

 Next steps